-Current State of Capital Investments:
+· Current State of Capital Investments:

 There is little remaining life-span of major building systems in several Seat of Government facilities.
 Replacement of these systems requires capital investments.
-Due to their age, some facilities are deteriorated to a point that makes demolition and rebuilding a more cost effective option than renovating.

 - In some instances, the development of new facilities on existing state owned property would be more cost effective than continuing long-term leases. - There is a need for certain agencies or subunits of agencies to be located at the Capitol Complex due to relationship and proximity criteria. - Factors Impacting Capital Investments: